-The weighted average fair value of all the options granted and outstanding is \$0.70 per option, each contract fair value having been estimated at the date of grant using the Black-Scholes pricing model with the following assumptions: risk-free weighted-average interest rate is 1.63-1.98%, expected dividend yield of nil, expected volatility of 84.97%-141% and expected life term is 60 months.
-Under this method of calculation, the Company recorded \$9,105 as stock based compensation for the year ended September 30, 2015, being the fair value of the options vested during the period.
+The weighted average fair value of all the options granted and outstanding is \$0.60 per option, each contract fair value having been estimated at the date of grant using the Black-Scholes pricing model with the following assumptions: risk-free weighted-average interest rate of 0.65%-1.98%, expected dividend yield of nil, expected volatility of 84.97%-141% and expected life term is 60 months.
+Under this method of calculation, the Company has recorded \$33,165 as stock based compensation for the year ended September 30, 2016, being the fair value of the options vested during the period.
+Options that have been issued and remain outstanding vest half immediately on the date of grant and half in twelve months from the date of grant.